 Texting while driving is illegal in Illinois, but that doesn’t stop thousands of drivers from breaking the law – and getting into serious accidents – every year.
 There’s no excuse for this behavior.
 And if you or a loved one were hurt in an accident caused by texting while driving, you deserve significant compensation for your injuries.
 You can count on the Chicago car accident attorneys of Hale & Monico to fight for you.

-Texting While Driving Is Illegal In Illinois
+Texting While Driving Is Illegal In Chicago, Illinois

 On average, sending or reading a text message takes your eyes off the road for approximately five seconds.
 To put this in perspective, at 55 mph, that’s like driving an entire football field with your eyes closed.
 Given the inherent danger, it is against the law to use a cell phone or other handheld electronic communication device while driving in Illinois.
 That includes texting.
 The use of the phrase “electronic communication device” is deliberately broad, and it covers anything that can be used to send or receive text messages.